Pathoschild/smapi-mod-dump/source/~NormanPCN/BetterButterflyHutch/README.md

 - Shake Hutch:
 Shake the hutch to spawn butterflies.
 You shake the hutch just like shaking a tree.

+- Night butterflies:
+When enabled, indoor butterfly hutches will spawn butterflies after the game "getting dark" time.
+The vanilla hutch spawns butterflies all day when indoors.
+Disabling this spawns butterflies as outdoors and butterflies can get the evening off and get a little rest. :-).

 ## Changlog

 v1.0.1: